zvada/technology/docs/policy/service-migrations-spring-2018.md

         root@server # rsv-control --disable gratia-consumer
         root@server # rsv-control --off gratia-consumer

-The exact date for retirement of the central RSV service will be announced.
 If you experience any problems with the central RSV service, please contact us at [help@opensciencegrid.org](mailto:help@opensciencegrid.org).